microsoft/Project-Yellowstone-Documentation/business-central/sales/sales-overview.md

 # Sales Overview (Power BI Report)

 The _Sales Overview_ report provides a high-level summary of your organization’s sales activities, showcasing key metrics such as the number of outstanding sales orders, shipped-but-not-invoiced orders, and posted sales invoices, along with their respective monetary values.
-Additionally, this report offers insights into sales performance by salesperson, highlights the top 5 customers by sales amount, and shows the gross profit from the top 5 items.
+Additionally, this report give you a quick view of sales amount by salesperson, highlights the top 5 customers by sales amount, and shows the gross profit from the top 5 items.

 ![Sales Overview screenshot](/business-central/media/sales/sales-overview.png "Sales Overview - Screenshot")

 ## What the report shows

-The *Sales Overview* reports shows ...
+The _Sales Overview_ report is made up of five visualizations.

+1. Overview KPI Card
+2. Sales Amount by Salesperson Bar Chart
+3. Gross Profit by Top 5 Items Doughnut Chart
+4. Document Details KPI Card
+5. Sales Amount by Customer Bar Chart

 ## Use Cases
 **Target Audience**